Full coverage of the 2016 Tim Kaine vs. Mike Pence Vice Presidential debate.

 : fault as virtuesee definition - technique where a weakness is presented as a strength, by focusing on any positive aspect of it.

-: Pence characterizes Trump's successful tax avoidance and bankruptcy filings as a sign that he's a great businessman.
+: Pence claims Trump's successful tax avoidance and bankruptcy filings prove he's a great businessman, since he didn't go out of business.

 : misleading claimsee definition - a statement with a few elements or kernel of truth, which can easily be proven deceptive or fundamentally untrue.